top of page

 2. Which tasks take up the most time, and why?

-3. Can you describe a recent situation where managing users or permissions frustrated you?
+3. Can you describe a recent situation where managing screens or permissions frustrated you?

-4. How do you currently assign roles, screens, or work centers, and what challenges do you face?
+4. How do you currently assign Applications, complexes, work centres, roles, screens & permissions and what challenges do you face?

 5. Are there any workflow steps that feel redundant or unnecessary?

-6. How do you track users, roles, or permissions across multiple complexes or work centers?
+6. How do you track employees, roles, screens or permissions across multiple complexes or work centres?

 7. Can you share an example when the system didn’t behave as expected?